CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the carbon isoelectronic sequence

 The CE rates for all the ions in the C-like sequence (from from \ion{N}{ii} to \ion{Kr}{xxxi}), have recently been calculated by \cite{mao_etal:2020} within the UK APAP network with the Breit-Pauli $R$-matrix suite of codes and the intermediate coupling frame transformation (ICFT) method.
 They included in the configuration interaction (CI) target and close-coupling (CC) collision expansion 590 fine-structure levels, arising from 24 configurations with $n\le4$ and the three configurations $2s^2 2p 5l$ with $l$=0--2.

-The levels above the ionization threshold have not been included, as proper treatment would require an extended two-ion model, which is left for future updates.
-The A-values of the transitions among the ground configuration 2s$^2$ 2p$^2$ and the first excited 2s 2p$^3$ levels have been taken from the MCHF calculations of \cite{tachiev_cff:2001} and the associated Tachiev (2004) as available online.
-Duplicates in the data were removed, and multipolar transition probabilities added.
+{ The levels above the ionization threshold have not been included for some of the ions (as described below), as proper treatment would require an extended two-ion model, which is left for future updates.
+The A-values of the transitions among the ground configuration 2s$^2$ 2p$^2$ and the first excited 2s 2p$^3$ levels have been taken from the MCHF calculations of \cite{tachiev_cff:2001} and the associated Tachiev (2004) as available online.} Duplicates in the data were removed, and multipolar transition probabilities added.

 Complete large-scale calculations of electron-impact excitation with the $R$-matrix codes for C-like ions were available in the previous CHIANTI version only for a few ions: Ne, S, and Fe.
 For most of the ions, $R$-matrix data were only available for the ground configuration $2s^2 2p^2$ levels, with DW CE rates available for the excited configurations.